Revised in April 2019.

-These membership criteria reflect the discussions and decisions of the Orbis Cascade Alliance Council and Board in retreat and in regular meetings in April 2003; January, May, & July 2006; February 2009; and July 2014.
-This document is subject to interpretation and revision by Council.
+These membership criteria reflect the discussions and decisions of the Orbis Cascade Alliance Council and Board in retreat and in regular meetings in April 2003; January, May, & July 2006; February 2009; July 2014; and February-April 2019.
+This document is subject to interpretation and revision by the Alliance Board.

-Orbis Cascade Alliance recognizes two types of participation: full membership & program participation.
+Orbis Cascade Alliance recognizes two types of participation: full membership & affiliate participation.

-Any NWCCU Accredited associate, baccalaureate, masters, or doctorate granting, public or private non-profit academic institution in Oregon, Washington, or Idaho may be considered for Orbis Cascade Alliance full membership.
+Any NWCCU accredited associate, baccalaureate, masters, or doctorate granting, public or private non-profit academic institution in Oregon, Washington, or Idaho may be considered for Orbis Cascade Alliance full membership.
 Institutions in contiguous areas that can fully participate in the consortium may be considered on a case-by-case basis.
 Potential full members must demonstrate a commitment to Orbis Cascade Alliance goals and principles and must be able and willing to meet all service and financial obligations, both start-up and continuing.
-Full membership requires the following:

-- Implement the Alliance”s Shared Integrated Library System (Shared ILS), currently based on Ex Libris Alma and Primo, and comply with all adopted policies and consortium-wide workflows, including the lending and borrow of library materials via Summit.
+- Participate in the Alliance”s Shared Integrated Library System (SILS), currently based on Ex Libris Alma and Primo, and comply with all adopted policies and consortium-wide workflows, including the lending and borrowing of library materials via Summit.

-- Discovery and Delivery: development and use of Summit, Primo, and other discovery and delivery services, including participation as a direct courier drop site.
+- Resource Sharing and Fulfillment: Development and use of Summit, Primo, and other RSF services, including participation as a direct courier drop site.

-- Systems: technologies used by Alliance programs, teams and members.
+- Systems: Support for technologies shared used by Alliance programs, teams, and members.

-- Faithful participation by the library director at meetings of the Council of library deans and directors.
+- Faithful participation by the library dean, director, or equivalent (must have budgetary responsibility for the library) at meetings of the Council of library deans and directors.

-- Pay all membership and optional fees in a timely manner.
+- Pay all membership and opt-in fees in a timely manner.

-Full members can opt in or out of other services that are judged by Council to be optional (e.g., most database purchases; additional courier dropsites; participation in NWDA)
+Full members can opt in or out of other services that are judged by Council to be opt-in (e.g., most database purchases, additional courier drop sites, participation in Archives & Manuscripts service).

 The basic unit of membership is the institution.
 Each academic institution is an independent member of the Orbis Cascade Alliance and is expected to participate in Alliance services and to meet all membership obligations.
 All branches, autonomous libraries, etc. of an institution are included in membership.
 Divisions of an institution are not eligible for separate full membership.
 When an institution is part of another consortium or shared system, only the applicant institution may join the Orbis Cascade Alliance.
 As appropriate, other participants in the consortium or shared system may separately apply for Alliance membership.
 In all circumstances requiring interpretation or judgment, the Board will determine what constitutes an institution.

 The applicant institution must provide evidence of its ability to advance the activities and priorities of the Orbis Cascade Alliance.
 Full membership applications include institutional data provided through an application form.
-The Board will conduct a site visit, meet with library staff, director(s), and chief academic officer and make a recommendation for Council action.
-Although published standards for university, college, and community college libraries (e.g., ACRL standards) may be used as a guide for deliberations, the Board and Council will interpret, revise, and vary from such guidelines at their discretion.
+The Board will conduct a site visit, meet with library staff, director(s), and the chief academic officer and make a recommendation for Council action.
+Although published standards for university, college, and community college libraries (e.g., ACRL standards) may be used as a guide for deliberations, the Board and Council may interpret, revise, and/or depart from such guidelines at their discretion.

-- Statement of applicant institution”s mission and its compatibility, or fit, with the mission of the Alliance.
+- Statement of applicant institution”s mission and its strategic compatibility with the mission of the Alliance.

 - Number, characteristics, and locations of students, faculty, staff, and researchers.